mdlincoln/mdlincoln.github.io/_posts/2016-07-26-live-peer-review-mapping-architecture-in-germany.md

 ![](/assets/images-display/dispersion_ny-1.png)

-The view from *New York City*, on the other hand, offers a more gradual impression of what, from North America, could have appared to be a more steady concentration of construction in the late teens and early 20s - a concentration with a comparative turn towards more international building in 1924.
+The view from *New York City*, on the other hand, offers a more gradual impression of what, from North America, could have appeared to be a more steady concentration of construction in the late teens and early 20s - a concentration with a comparative turn towards more international building in 1924.

 I wish to stress that neither the great-cirlce distances, nor the Steinberg-esque projections from Berlin or New York, can be said to be any more "correct" than one another.
-The former apprach embeds the assumption that geographic distance is roughly interchangeable (a 700-mile distance in the United States is equal to a 700-mile distance in Europe), while the latter two views warp these distances based on one's particular location.
+The former approach embeds the assumption that geographic distance is roughly interchangeable (a 700-mile distance in the United States is equal to a 700-mile distance in Europe), while the latter two views warp these distances based on one's particular location.
 Using the `newyorker` projection was not intended to strip bias from our spatial analysis, but to instead *explicitly reorient that bias* in a speculative manner, intended to introduce new questions or nuance into our data interpretation.[^1]

 To conclude, in addition to making some adjustments to their data for greater usability, I would also **encourage the authors to explore how they might experiment with the subjective qualities of these data**.